TueHellsternKea/study/4sem/07-Machine_Learning_2/README.md

 print(model.score(xtest, ytest))
 ```

-# Curvex data
+# Curvex
+The Curvex case.

+## Test device
+I have the device if you would like to test it

+## Data
 You can get the Curvex data on Fronter.

-# Use Python for data import
+## Use Python for data import
 The Curvex data is located in different csv files in different folders.

 Create Python code there can combine the different csv files.